LeonIllya/car-sharing-app/README.md

 A brief overview of the technologies underlying the CarSharing:

 - **Java:** 17 version
 - **Spring Boot:** Simplifies the development and deployment process.
+Version - 3.3.5.
 - **Spring Security:** Provides comprehensive security for your application.
+Version - 3.3.5.
 - **Spring Data JPA:** Manages and accesses data with ease.
+Version - 3.3.5.
 - **MapStruct:** Automates the mapping of Java beans.
+Version - 1.5.5.Final.
 - **Swagger:** Enhances API documentation and testing.
+Version - 1.6.14.
 - **MySQL:** Reliable relational database management system.
+Version - 8.0.33.
 - **Liquibase:** Manages database schema changes.
+Version - 4.27.0.
 - **Docker:** Streamlines development and deployment in isolated environments.
+Version - 27.3.1
 - **Docker Testcontainers:** Facilitates integration testing with a MySQL container.
+Version - 1.18.0
 - **Telegram Bots API:** - Integrated bot for sending notifications about rentals.
+Version - 6.0.1.
 - **Stripe API:** - Integrated service for creating and processing online payments.
+Version - 28.0.1.
 ___
 ## How to Run the Project
 ___